tardate/LittleArduinoProjects/Equipment/NLB/xToolS1/README.md

 ### Software

+When I first used the xTool S1, the software provided was called xTool Creative Space and used files with the extension `.xcs`.
-The [xTool Creative Space software](https://www.xtool.com/pages/software) is a huge improvement over the old Inkscape extensions used to generate separate engraving and cutting [CNC G-code](https://en.wikipedia.org/wiki/G-code).
+Even then it was a huge improvement over the old Inkscape extensions used to generate separate engraving and cutting [CNC G-code](https://en.wikipedia.org/wiki/G-code).

+The latest software is called [xTool Studio](https://www.xtool.com/pages/software) and the new file format has the extension `.xs`.
+Features:

 * Integrated vector editing support
 * Integrated laser cutter control